The Ultimate IRS Crypto Tax Reporting Checklist for 2026

 This applies to staking, mining, airdrops, or payments received in crypto.
 For income-based transactions:

 To automate the process, use KoinX, which calculates gains, losses, and income for each transaction.
-It uses accepted cost basis methods like FIFO, LIFO, or HIFO depending on your settings.
+It uses accepted cost basis methods like FIFO, or Specific ID depending on your settings.

 Identify and Include All Required IRS Tax Forms